Case Study

 United Kingdom

 Digital transformation is the buzzword on everyone’s lips, yet it means very different things depending on where a company is on its digital journey.
-AMIGO Technology (AMIGO) recognizes that the way businesses change is changing.
-With its AMIGO Platform and range of services, it’s on a mission to give enterprises a better way to change in less time, with less cost and less risk.
+Good Growth recognizes that the way businesses change is changing.
+With its Good Growth Technology (GGT) Platform and range of services, it’s on a mission to give enterprises a better way to change in less time, with less cost and less risk.
 “We use our proprietary technology platform to provide services that disrupt how companies approach their digital transformations.
-When the typical digital transformation is underway, commercial progress is often frozen while waiting for the transformation to complete,” says Jarvey Moss, Chief Operating Officer, AMIGO.
+When the typical digital transformation is underway, commercial progress is often frozen while waiting for the transformation to complete,” says Jake Clarkson, Chief Technology Officer, Good Growth.
 “We turn that model on its head.
 Our model allows success to drive transformation, rather than relying on transformation to drive success.”

-To make this process easier, AMIGO migrated to Google Cloud five years ago, primarily from Heroku.
+To make this process easier, Good Growth migrated to Google Cloud five years ago, primarily from Heroku.
 The company was attracted to Google Cloud’s promise to deliver web services at low latency at a global scale.
-“Having one global account with everything in it made things so much simpler for us,” says Moss.
+“Having one global account with everything in it made things so much simpler for us,” says Clarkson.
 “And since then, we’ve found that Google Cloud is always adding new products and enhancing existing ones, so there’s a tool for every job.”

-AMIGO’s customers range from midsized businesses to global enterprises, and many have been burned by past digital transformation experiences.
-AMIGO creates a bespoke plan for each new customer, allowing them to take small steps towards an agreed commercial outcome.
+Good Growth’s customers are primarily global enterprises, and many have been burned by past digital transformation experiences.
+Good Growth creates a bespoke plan for each new customer, allowing them to take small steps towards an agreed commercial outcome.
 “We decouple their technical agenda from their commercial agenda, so they can make commercial progress without being dependent on technical progress.
 At the same time, we allow the company’s technical teams to proceed under far less commercial pressure.
-We take technology out of the commercial critical path,” says Moss.
+We take technology out of the commercial critical path,” says Clarkson.

-AMIGO spends time homing in on the right solution for each client’s technical problems, and it approaches its own challenges in the same way.
-“We start by identifying the business need, and then we compare various solutions,” says Moss.
+Good Growth spends time homing in on the right solution for each client’s technical problems, and it approaches its own challenges in the same way.
+“We start by identifying the business need, and then we compare various solutions,” says Clarkson.
 “Often the choices we make for our customers impact the choices we make for ourselves.”

 Attracted by economies of scale

-One such customer project led to AMIGO partnering with DoiT International.
-“We were working on a project for a global enterprise that involved heavy use of the Google Maps API, but it was an expensive undertaking,” says Nathan Burrill, Lead DevOps Engineer, AMIGO.
+One such customer project led to Good Growth partnering with DoiT International.
+“We were working on a project for a global enterprise that involved heavy use of the Google Maps API, but it was an expensive undertaking,” says Nathan Burrill, Lead DevOps Engineer, Good Growth.
 “I mentioned this to our Google Cloud account manager, and he suggested we work with DoiT so that we could benefit from their bulk discounts.”

-Jake Clarkson, CTO at AMIGO adds: “When our GCP account manager described the benefits of DoiT and then proceeded to tell me it was free my response was “that’s too good to be true.”
+Jake Clarkson adds: “When our Google Cloud account manager described the benefits of DoiT and then proceeded to tell me it was free my response was “that’s too good to be true.”
 I’m happy to say that DoiT is the exception that proves the rule.
 DoiT is not simply a support service, it amplifies what Google Cloud can do.”

 The DoiT onboarding process was simple and seamless.
 “We were given an overview of the DoiT console and all its features and what we needed to do to integrate it,” says Burrill.
 “And from the beginning we were encouraged to open as many support tickets as we wanted, and all our initial queries were quickly answered.”